awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-approved-rejected-package-name-formats.md

 KB2032276,KB2124261,MS10-048
 ```

-## Package Name Formats for Linux Operating Systems<a name="patch-manager-approved-rejected-package-name-formats-linux"></a>
+## Package name formats for Linux operating systems<a name="patch-manager-approved-rejected-package-name-formats-linux"></a>

 The formats you can specify for approved and rejected patches in your patch baseline vary by Linux type\.
 More specifically, the formats that are supported depend on the package manager used by the type of Linux operating system\.